Written by Simoun Magsalin.

 Outside Dutertismo, we find the oligarchy and political dynasties dominate the state and its appendages in local government.
 Powerful families use their power to plunder produce from the countryside, immiserating and dispossessing agricultural workers, peasants, and indigenous peoples in the process.
 In the cities these families convert the capital they plundered from the countryside into capitalist enterprises that dominate the markets of urban residents.
 Their economic power is then translated into political power when the political dynasties cash into government offices through expensive electoral campaigns that others cannot afford.

-Can we pin our hopes in an opposition politics in the revolution of the Maoist insurgency and National Democracy?2 Unfortunately, the Maoist CPP-NPA3 and National Democrats has proven themselves content with conservatively insisting on outdated guerrilla war tactics while demanding for reform and reconciliation with the national burgis.4 They ultimately have no program for social revolution and are content to push for “national liberation”—really an attempt at class collaboration with the national burgis.
+Can we pin our hopes in an opposition politics in the revolution of the Maoist insurgency and National Democracy?
+The National Democratic movement (often abbreviated as NatDem) dominates the Philippine Left.
+The largest National Democratic organization, the National Democratic Front (NDF) is officially led by … Continue reading Unfortunately, the Maoist CPP-NPA CPP-NPA stand for “Communist Party of the Philippines” and its armed component “New People’s Army.”
+An alternative acronym also used is CPP-NPA-NDF when referring to the movement as a bloc. and National Democrats has proven themselves content with conservatively insisting on outdated guerrilla war tactics while demanding for reform and reconciliation with the national burgis.
+National burgis is the same as National bourgeoisie for our international readers.
+Burgis is a Filipino and Philippine English form for bourgeoisie.
+This article will prefer to use the … Continue reading They ultimately have no program for social revolution and are content to push for “national liberation”—really an attempt at class collaboration with the national burgis.
 We find their vision to be insufficiently liberatory.

 Against the incessant extraction of value from our lives and our environs and of the alienation and powerlessness felt, the struggle for a liberatory politics becomes urgent.
 We think this need for a liberatory politics can potentially be filled by the theory and praxis of Anarchism.